WaylonWalker/waylonwalkerv2/src/pages/blog/goals-2019.md

 ### Educational

+Last year I made monumental improvements to my web development while continuing to hone my backend skills.
+This year I want to amp up my web front end skills even more.
+I am finding this to be an area that not very many people in my organization have and I can knock out some simple projects really quick and gain a lot of value.
+Last year I started using **react** as a front end framework.
+I want to double down learning the intricicies of how it works, and how to effectively layout a react project.
+I also want to keep upping my design skills.
+As I do more layouts I find that they are easier and easier to layout, and as I am able to get them out faster it give me more time to hone in the design.
+Lastly I want to continue honing in my backend skills.
+Working with data pipelines, Linux command line, the cloud, and database architecture.

 ---

 * Advanced React _dynamic web applications_
+* Refactoring UI _Rethinking how to layout data in logical ways_
 * Service Workies
 * AWS?? _we are moving to the cloud_
 * Continue Leveling up Linux Command Line